Houston Attorney Helping People Facing Probation Violations

 Fighting probation violation allegations is similar to any other type of criminal charge.
 As your attorney, Lisa Shapiro Strauss can investigate the allegations to make sure law enforcement and your probation officer respected your rights.
 As a former prosecutor, she is familiar with the tactics and arguments that law enforcement will use against you.

 When you are convicted, in addition to any jail or prison sentence and fines, a judge may place additional restrictions on your activities when you are not incarcerated.
-Some common reasons that people are charged with violating the terms of their probation include:

 - Failing a drug screening test